Last Updated 8/7/2020

 According to LIMRA, nearly 90% of life insurers are currently using or are planning to use automated underwriting techniques.
 As analytics tools and techniques continue to mature and quality consumer data becomes increasingly available, AU use is expected to grow and improve but likely will not replace traditional underwriting in the foreseeable future.

 The Accelerated Underwriting (A) Working Group is charged with considering the use of external data and data analytics in accelerated life underwriting.
 The group is currently in an information gathering phase, identifying key regulatory and consumer issues to be addressed.
+At the Summer 2020 National Meeting, the Working Group provided an update of their findings so far.
+For the remainder of 2020, they will focus on beginning to draft a work product to be completed by Summer 2021.

 The Big Data (EX) Working Group is charged to oversee insurers’ use of consumer and non-insurance data in all areas including underwriting.